Kani-shk/kubernetes/README.md

 Conclusion

 This project was an incredible learning journey in deploying applications with Kubernetes.
-It provides a hands-on experience in containerization, networking, and cloud-native application deployment.
+It provides a hands-on experience in containerization, networking, and cloud-native application deployment.linux operating system required!